 The engines no longer run on Diesel but the cars still blister the asphalt in “2 Fast 2 Furious,” an OK follow-up to the surprise hit of two summers ago.
-This John Singleton-directed sequel provides a breezy enough joyride,but it lacks the unassuming freshness of the economy-priced original.
-New model looks to deliver lower B.O. mpg.
+Returning star Paul Walker and singer Tyrese establish some peppery onscreen chemistry that injects good-humored rivalry into the narrative filler between high-speed set pieces.
+But while this John Singleton-directed sequel provides a breezy enough joyride, it lacks the unassuming freshness and appealing neighborhood feel of the economy-priced original, which grossed a powerhouse $145 million domestically but only $63 million internationally.
+New model looks to deliver somewhat lower B.O. mpg.

 “The Fast and the Furious” bucked all expectations by customizing the hot rod exploitationers of the ’50s and the vehicular good ol’ boy pics of the ’70s with new automotive and ethnic contours.
 In addition to benefiting from the muscle and dramatic gravity of emerging star Vin Diesel, the characters and working-class milieu also felt unusually genuine for such a commercially-minded genre piece, resulting in an unpretentious, straight-ahead entertainment that excited young audiences and provided a guilty pleasure for many critics as well.
 New item provokes slightly more guilt with somewhat less pleasure.